MichelNivard/MCMSEM/README.md

  - Setting the confounder to be negative is slightly harder than in the previous version, as it (for now) requires manual edits to the model:
    `model <- MCMedit(model, "A", c(2,1), "-a1")`, note `c(2, 1)` are parameter coordinates in the A matrix and may depend on the number of confounders added to the model.
  - Output column names have changed to be identical to parameter names
+ - Added asymptotic calculation of standard errors for much faster runtimes

 ### Code updates
  - Update 15-06-2022 (labelled v0.2.1):